 Facilitators understand first-hand that one of the best ways to communicate complex information and ideas is with effective visuals.
 Images, graphs and charts are good, but infographics go a step further by turning a collection of data and facts into an engaging and easy to understand visual story.

-There's a huge number of free tools out there for building great looking infographics online, but not all of them suit the needs of facilitators well.
+There's a huge number of free tools out there for building great looking infographics online, but not all of them suit the needs of trainers and facilitators well.
 We've pored through the various options available online to choose three tools you simply can't go wrong with.

 How did we choose these tools?
 Our criteria were very straightforward, and consisted of the following four questions: